High school football: Cashton run defense shutting down some of the best

 CASHTON — The Black Hawk/Warren football team was averaging 342.4 rushing yards a game entering last Friday’s WIAA Division 7 quarterfinal game against Cashton.

-“We made some adjustments in that second half and I just thought our guys did a great job talking through it,” coach Jered Hemmersbach said.
-“We tried to make them one dimensional and I think in the fourth quarter we did that.”
+“We made some adjustments in that second half, and I just thought our guys did a great job talking through it,” said coach Jered Hemmersbach, whose Eagles (12-0) play Shiocton (10-2) in a semifinal that kicks off at 7 p.m.
+Friday in Marshfield, Wisconsin.
+“We tried to make them one dimensional, and I think in the fourth quarter we did that.”

-The defense of Cashton allows an average of 6.6 points per game with nine defensive touchdowns.
-For the Eagles, it all starts with the running defense.
+Hemmersbach’s team seems to find a way to do something like that every week, and it’s paying off with a second consecutive deep push into the playoffs.

-The Eagles have allowed an average of just 73.4 rushing yards per game and held rival Bangor — with conference-leading running back Tanner Jones — to 2.7 yards per carry.
+The Eagles had their season ended by eventual champion Reedsville in last year’s semifinals, and they are determined this time around to qualify for their first championship game since beating Poynette 32-0 for the Division 6 title in 1981.

 People are also reading…